benWindsorCode/benWindsorCode.github.io/about.md

 ### Academic Background

 I completed a Masters of Mathematics (MMath) at the University of Warwick, graduating in the summer of 2018.
 My dissertation was focused on Group Homology, studying under [Prof. Marco Schlichting](https://warwick.ac.uk/fac/sci/maths/people/staff/marco_schlichting/).
+You can read my dissertation [here (PDF Warning!)](static/Ben_Windsor_Masters_Dissertation.pdf) if curious.

 ### Contact me